TheNouillet/symfony-vscode/README.md

 ## How does it works ?

-To detect Symfony projects, this extension rely on `composer.json` files with `symfony/symfony` as one of its dependencies.
+To detect Symfony projects, this extension rely on `composer.json` files with `symfony/symfony` or `symfony/lts` as one of its dependencies.

 The `composer.json` file is supposed to be at the root of your Symfony project.